Upper ontology: General Formal Ontology (GFO)

 The general formal ontology (GFO), developed by Heinrich Herre and his colleagues of the research group Onto-Med in Leipzig, is a realistic ontology integrating processes and objects.
 It attempts to include many aspects of recent philosophy, which is reflected both in its taxonomic tree and its axiomatizations.
 GFO allows for different axiomatizations of its categories (such as the existence of atomic time-intervals vs. dense time).
 The basic principles of GFO are published in the Onto-Med Report Nr.
 8 and in "General Formal Ontology (GFO): A Foundational Ontology for Conceptual Modelling".

 Two GFO specialties, among others, are its account of persistence and its time model.
 Regarding persistence, the distinction between endurants (objects) and perdurants (processes) is made explicit within GFO by the introduction of a special category, a persistent.
 A persistant is a special category with the intention that its instances "remain identical" (over time).
 With respect to time, time intervals are taken as primitive in GFO, and time-points (called "time boundaries") as derived.
 Moreover, time-points may coincide, which is convenient for modelling instantaneous changes.

 gist

-gist is developed and supported by Semantic Arts. gist (not an acronym – it means to get the essence of) is a “minimalist upper ontology”. gist is targeted at enterprise information systems, although it has been applied to healthcare delivery applications.
+gist is developed and supported by Semantic Arts. gist (not an acronym – it means to get the essence of) is a "minimalist upper ontology". gist is targeted at enterprise information systems, although it has been applied to healthcare delivery applications.

-The major attributes of gist are: